Sidiro23/ReadMe-Generator/README.md

   Read more about MIT here:
   [MIT](https://opensource.org/licenses/MIT)
   ## Description
-  This application generates a high quality ReadMe file for projects
+  This application generates a high quality ReadMe file for projects.
   ## Installation
   No installation required
   ## Usage
-  undefined
+  To use this application open the index.js file in node and answer the questions on the prompt to generate the ReadMe file.
   ## How to Contribute
   [Contributor Covenant](https://www.contributor-covenant.org/)
   No contribution required
   ## Tests
-  No testing is required
+  You can test the application by using it.
   ## Questions?
   ### If you have any questions you can reach me here:
   [https://github.com/Sidiro23](https://github.com/https://github.com/Sidiro23)